Welcome to the ARTSFAIRFAX (formerly known Arts Council of Fairfax County) online application system!

-This online system is being used by ARTSFAIRFAX for a variety of programs including grants, public art, creative aging, and the artist residency program.
+This online system is being used for a variety of ARTSFAIRFAX programs including grants, arts awards, public art, creative aging, and the artist residency program.

 Before Beginning an Application:

-1. Review the guidelines (available on the ARTSFAIRFAX website and below with each category) including eligibility requirements and grant program review criteria.
+1. Review the guidelines (available on the ARTSFAIRFAX website and below with each category) including eligibility requirements.

 Applications close at midnight on the due date.

 ARTSFAIRAX is collecting contact information and descriptions of programs by and for 50+ residents including teaching artists, art therapists, and arts programs in all arts disciplines.
-The resulting Creative Aging Resource Guide will be used to assist senior centers, community centers, adult day programs, and recreation centers for the 2018 Creative Aging Festival as well as year round programming.
+The resulting Creative Aging Resource Guide will be used to assist senior centers, community centers, adult day programs, libraries, parks, and recreation centers for the annual Creative Aging Festival as well as year round programming.

 The goal of the Creative Aging initiative is to encourage older adult participation in the arts by promoting programming by and for 50+ residents and education on the benefits of older adult participation in the arts.

 Application and Guidelines